sony-au/injury_coding/README.md

-# Injury coding for NSW Worker's Compensation
+# Injury Coding for NSW Worker's Compensation

 ## Sony Jufri

-## AI 360

 <b>Abstract:</b> This app is used to help you find injury (TOOCS) coding, occupation coding and industry coding for lodging worker's compensation injury/accident sustained by your employee at work.
 You can use the streamlit app to enter your injury scenario and obtained the proper injury coding for your situation.